-- The station senses the channel when it wants to send. - If idle, the station transmits. - A station does not sense the channel while transmitting. - If the channel is busy, the station defers until idle and then transmits (1-persistent). - Upon collision, wait a random time using binary exponential backoff (BEB).
+- Station senses the channel when it wants to send. - If idle, station transmits.

+- Station does not sense channel while transmitting.

+- If the channel is busy, station defers until idle and then transmits. - Upon collision, wait a random time using binary exponential backoff.